top of page

 5. I have to be in a nursing home to receive Medicaid.
 There are many different programs under the Medicaid umbrella.
 Many Medicaid services are home-based community services, meaning they are provided in either the individual’s home or at an independent living facility.
 While the individual must meet the level of care required to be eligible for Medicaid, the person does not need to be in a skilled facility prior to applying for Medicaid.
 Assisted living facilities may also be paid for under the Medicaid program.
 If planned properly, Medicaid can provide resources in the individual’s home, allowing them to stay in the community longer.
 As that person progresses through assisted living and into skilled care, Medicaid will follow the recipient along the aging process.

 6. Both my spouse and I have to have resources under $2,000 before one of us will qualify.
 If one person in a couple needs Medicaid but the other does not, the regulations provide for spousal protection for the community spouse.
 The institutionalized spouse must spend down their assets to under $2,000.
 This can be done by either spending the money or transferring the money to a spouse.
 Transfers between spouses do not create a period of ineligibility.
-The community spouse can keep assets valuing up to $137,400 for 2022 In 2023 the amount a community spouse can keep is expected to increase to $148,620.
+The community spouse can keep assets valuing up to $154,140.00 for 2024.
 This number is above and beyond the exempt resources of a house, a car, a small life insurance policy and funeral or burial plans.
 If both spouses need Medicaid, their combined resources must be less than $3,000, if in a shared room, $4,000.

 Sketch of a printer